djeada/Linux-Notes/notes/dwm.md

 `borderpx` controls the width of the border around each window.
 The default value is usually `1` pixel.

-2. To increase or decrease the border width, change the value of `borderpx`.
+II.
+To increase or decrease the border width, change the value of `borderpx`.
 For example, to set the border width to 2 pixels, change the line to:

 ```c
 static const unsigned int borderpx  = 2;